rashi-06/knowledgeHub/README.md

 # knowledgeHub

-A blogging website build using Reactjs and Sanity.io Used Tailwindcss
+A blogging website build using Reactjs for the frontend and Sanity.io as the headless cms.
+Used Tailwindcss as css framework

 The site is deployed on Netlify